-Taste is king, and the first thing that is effected during the freezing of meat is the flavor.
-The speed at which something was frozen changes the amount of ice crystals that are created inside the cells of your meat.
+Taste is king, and the first thing that is affected during the freezing of meat is the flavor.
+The speed at which something was frozen changes the number of ice crystals that are created inside the cells of your meat.
 Slow freezing creates a few large crystals and quick freezing creates a large number of small crystals.
 Ice crystals no matter the size can damage the cell walls inside of your protein and ruin its texture as well as destroy natural juices during the thawing process.

-Fresh and never-frozen guarantees flavor and quality of your proteins.
+Fresh and never-frozen guarantees the flavor and quality of your proteins.
 Don’t take our word for it though, try it for yourself.
-Wether it is a perfect rack of lamb, a classic and simple chicken breast, or an expertly aged piece of beef; we know you will be able to taste the difference.
+Whether it is a perfect rack of lamb, a classic and simple chicken breast, or an expertly aged piece of beef; we know you will be able to taste the difference.